Water User Info

 - After the system has been drained, close the KID gate valve for awhile, then reopen it.
 Do this several times to make sure no water is trapped; then close it for the winter.

-Homeowners can prevent the KID valve and riser in their yard from freezing which in turn keeps maintenance costs down and prevents a leaky or broken valve next spring.
+Homeowners can prevent the KID valve and riser in their yard from freezing.
+This keeps maintenance costs down and prevents a leaky or broken valve next spring.

 Complete the following steps to winterize your irrigation riser:

-- Ensure that the water delivery to your home has ended for the season.
+- Verify that water delivery to your home has ended for the season.

 - Drain the KID riser and valve.
-This can be done by disconnecting hoses and/or the irrigation system from the KID riser, and opening the gate valve shown in attached figures.
-If it is not possible to disconnect the irrigation system from the riser, you will need to open all sprinkler valves and then let gravity empty the system.
-Drain times will vary from home to home so please be patient and wait for the water to stop flowing out of the riser.
+This can be done by disconnecting hoses and/or the irrigation system from the KID riser, and opening the gate valve.
+If it is not possible to disconnect the irrigation system from the riser, you will need to open all sprinkler valves and let gravity empty the system.
+Drain times will vary, so please be patient and wait for the water to stop flowing out of the riser.

 - Once the water flow has stopped, winterize your irrigation system.
 Consult with a professional to determine the proper winterization procedure for your irrigation system.
 Warning: Personal injury and/or property loss can and will occur if winterization is done improperly or incompletely!